xgillard/ddo/README.md

     /// problem.
     depth: usize,
     /// the remaining capacity in the knapsack.
 That is the maximum load the sack
-    /// can bear withouth cracking **given what is already in the sack**.
+    /// can bear without cracking **given what is already in the sack**.
     capacity: usize
 }

 /// This structure represents a particular instance of the knapsack problem.
-/// This is the sctructure that will implement the knapsack model.
+/// This is the structure that will implement the knapsack model.
 ///
 /// The problem definition is quite easy to understand: there is a knapsack having
 /// a maximum (weight) capacity, and a set of items to chose from.
 Each of these